 One has to wonder on what planet these Human Rights Tribunal people live, because wherever there is a politically correct outfit that claims to promote human rights, it invariably means the promotion of racism, bigotry, discrimination and utterly stupid rulings such as this example.

 A woman who saw a three-year-old boy fall to his death from a roller coaster sued the amusement park where the accident happened for causing her emotional distress and anxiety.
 Marion Grant said that she and her children were waiting to ride the Python Pit ride at the Go Bananas park in Norridge, Illinois, when she witnessed Jayson Dansby's death on 02 April 2011.
-Jayson freed himself from a safety bar, became wedged between two roller coaster cars and then fell about 1.2 metre from the moving ride.
+Jayson freed himself from a safety bar, became wedged between two roller coaster cars and then fell about 1.2 metres from the moving ride.

 Grant sought more than $US50,000 and claimed that Go Bananas did not have an attendant monitoring the roller coaster at all times and that it was running too fast.
 The lawsuit also alleged the Python Pit did not have proper harnesses or an emergency stop mechanism.